-Metal detecting is an exciting and mentally relaxing pastime, and is truly treasure hunting.
+Metal detecting is an exciting and mentally relaxing pastime; it is truly treasure-hunting.
 Many new at the hobby, however, make some horrendous blunders.

 Are you looking for the best metal detecting sites to find old coins and rings?
-Check out the places where I make my best finds.
+These are the places where I make my best finds.

 Found coins are usually in too poor a state to be used unless they are cleaned up first.
 Even banks will not accept them.
 Metal detectorists all need to clean their treasures, but what are the best ways?
 Here we have a look at the various household liquids that can be used, as well as different rock tumbling machines and electrolysis.

 What most don't realize is that you can find gold, silver and gemstones near your own home.
 But there are a few reasons you probably won't.

 Are you looking for a t-handle shovel for metal detecting or gardening?
 Check out my review of the Lesche t-handle shovel to find out if it's worth it.

 The grass between the curb and the sidewalk is a good place to go metal detecting for coins and rings.
 Check out my tips for metal detecting sidewalk grass.

 New gold prospectors have a problem on their first gold club outing.
 They've heard about panning for gold, and maybe how to use recovery equipment, but on claim arrival finding a spot is a new story.